“The day is short, the task is great, the master is insistent. It is not your duty to complete the task, but neither are

 —Pirkei Avot, 2:21

 I’ve been writing Tikun Olam, one of the earliest liberal Jewish blogs, since February, 2003.
 It focuses on exposing the excesses of the Israeli national security state.

 I wrote a chapter for the Independent Jewish Voices essay collection, A Time to Speak Out and will contribute a chapter to the upcoming, Israel and Palestine: Alternate Perspectives on Statehood.
 I currently contribute regularly to Middle East Eye.
 In the past, I’ve contributed to Truthout, Haaretz, Christian Science Monitor, Jewish Forward, Los Angeles Times, Comment Is Free and Al Jazeera English.
 My work has also been in the Seattle Times, American Conservative Magazine, Beliefnet and Tikkun Magazine.
 The NY Times featured my reporting about the Shamai Leibowitz FBI tapes on its front page.

 Born and raised in the Hudson River Valley, my father’s family’s roots go back to Peekskill, NY in the 1920s.
 I’ve always had an abiding affection for the River and the Hudson Highlands.
 In 1969, I crewed for a week on Pete Seeger’s sloop, Clearwater.

 I have been interested in the Israeli-Palestinian conflict since I was a teenager in 1967 and have worked all my adult life to promote dialogue and mutual recognition.
 I am a progressive (critical) Zionist.
-I support Israeli withdrawal to pre-67 borders and an internationally guaranteed peace agreement with the Palestinians.
+I support Israeli withdrawal to pre-67 borders, the sharing of Jerusalem, a Law of Return that applies equally to Jews and Palestinian refugees seeking to immigrate, and an internationally-guaranteed peace agreement with the Palestinians.

 Before having our kids, I hiked the Cascades.
 I have always loved folk and traditional music including world music.
 My wife, three children and dog live in a Craftsman home (1906) near the western shores of Lake Washington.

 Favorite Yiddishisms: “Sleep faster, we need the pillows!”
 “We Jews are so happy…our enemies should only be so happy!”